umccr/agha-data-validation-pipeline/README.md

         - Triggering lock when data is fully completed
         - Triggering unlock when validation detects any failure
 - **notification** - would send messages via email/slack with the given payload.
-- **manifest_processor:** Would do a quick validation from the manifest received.
+- **manifest-processor:** Would do a quick validation from the manifest received.
 The lambda would update dynamodb from the manifest.txt content for easy access via DynamoDb.
 In general, the lambda would do the following:
     - Add manifest data (agha_study_id and checksum) to DynamoDB
     - Check if all data in manifest exist